Opioids & Prescription Drugs

 Scroll down for resources...

-Download our 2 page prescription drug infographic here.
+Download our 2 page infographic on prescription drugs in Southwest CT here

 What You Need to Know about Prescription Opioids: 2pp factsheet from CT's Change the Script campaign